How to Develop a Telemedicine Application: Key Features, Steps and Technologies

 Image credit: McKinsey

-If you are exploring these business opportunities and thinking of creating a telemedicine app, you may find this article useful.
-We will talk about the technologies, benefits and problems in telehealth development and share our experience and ideas on how to build a telehealth application and telemedicine software that brings tangible value.
+If you are exploring these business opportunities and thinking of creating a telemedicine app, you will find this article useful.
+We will talk about the technologies, benefits, problems in telehealthcare development and share our experience and ideas on how to build a telehealth application and telemedicine software that brings tangible value.

 What telemedicine apps do

 What is a telemedicine app?
-Contrary to the common misconception, telemedicine applications offer more than just remote consultations with physicians.
+Contrary to the common misconception, a telemedicine application for healthcare offers more than just remote consultations with physicians.
 It is, in fact, a group of diverse applications and platforms that enable the delivery of various care services using digital technology.

 These services include urgent on-demand counseling, continuous virtual care and treatment monitoring for chronic patients, follow-up appointments, medication adherence tracking, treatment adjustment and prescription renewals, remote mental health therapy as well as a wide range of near-virtual services that help minimize the time spent in hospital and move low acuity visits online.

-COVID-19 and shortages in health and social care directly related to the pandemic have expanded the demand for and variety of telehealth applications and increased the demand for telemedicine mobile application development.
+COVID-19 and shortages in health and social care directly related to the pandemic have expanded the variety of telehealth applications and increased the demand for telemedicine mobile application development.
 In Poland, for example, authorities have launched a program to monitor high-risk COVID-19 patients and remotely track their key parameters including saturation level.
 This is one of many examples that show how pandemic has changed and diversified the market of telehealth.

-Depending on its purpose and goals, telemedicine applications can perform different functions and have various features.
-Here are some of the common features to consider for the scope if you plan to create a telemedicine app:
+Depending on their purpose and goals, these apps perform different functions and have various features.
+Here are some of the common telemedicine app features to consider for the scope if you plan on building a telehealth app.